Farmers will not get justice till BJP is in power: Akhilesh Yadav | Politics

 ''This is also an election to save democracy and the constitution,'' he said.

+Highlighting the law and order situation of the state, the former Uttar Pradesh chief ninister said, ''The highest custodial deaths are taking place in the state Those who were running the 'thoko neeti' (encounter policy) did not know who was killing whom.
+Is this called law and order, when the son of the Union minister of State for Home runs his vehicle over farmers.
+Today in Fatehgarh (Farrukhabad) jail, the inmates did not know whom to 'thoko', and they injured the (deputy) jailor.''
+He also claimed that the 'flower of lies' is going to be wiped off.

-Yadav said the country got a bad reputation around the world because of the BJP's ''poor handling of COVID-19 pandemic''.
+Yadav claimed that the country got a ''bad reputation'' around the world because of the BJP's ''poor handling of the COVID-19 pandemic''.

-He sharpened his attack against the current chief minister for his promise to distribute laptops to students, saying the world has moved on since and people are carrying computers in their pockets in the form of phones.
+He sharpened his attack against Chief Minister Yogi Adityanath for his promise to distribute laptops to students, saying the world has moved on since and people are carrying computers in their pockets in the form of phones.

-He exhorted people to not look up to a leader who does not know how to operate a laptop -- referring apparently to Yogi Adityanath.
+The SP chief exhorted people to not look up to a leader who does not know how to operate a laptop, referring apparently to Adityanath.

 He also challenged the government to reveal the figures for the number of laptops distributed in the last four-and-half years the BJP has been in power in the state.

-The SP chief lambasted the government for highlighting its achievement in generating employment through advertisementss in Delhi and asked people how many of them got any jobs.
+Yadav lambasted the government for highlighting its achievement in generating employment through advertisements in Delhi and asked people how many of them got any jobs.

 He claimed that if the SP was in power, the Purvanchal Expressway would have been completed in less time, and said the BJP government could never finish the Agra-Lucknow Expressway in four-and-half years.